Did you know?

 Today, South African struggle poetry inspires the informal and formal performances which are a feature of South Africa's burgeoning underground and mainstream spoken-word or slam poetry scene.

-Lebo Mashile, Ntisiki Mazwai, the Khoi Khonnexion, and Tumi from Tumi and the Volume, are just some of South Africa's poets who have embraced this captivating and evolving genre of the spoken word.
+Lebo Mashile, Ntsiki Mazwai, the Khoi Khonnexion, and Tumi from Tumi and the Volume, are just some of South Africa's poets who have embraced this captivating and evolving genre of the spoken word.

 The Johannesburg Arts Alive festival, held every year in September, is the premier platform for the exponents of rhythm, repetition and rhyme and its Speak the Mind sub-section draws poetry fans to the inner-city's Newtown Cultural Precinct.